MichaelStott/tech-squawks/web/content/_index.md

 Learning cloud computing can seem like a daunting task.
 In the case of AWS, there are over 200 cloud services offered at the time of writing.
 The goal of this website is to offer a more hands-on approach to understanding cloud development beyond the first-party documentation by providing code examples of cloud applications to demonstrate cloud computing concepts and common design patterns.

-Below is a short example of deploying a small serverless web app.
-The deploy button will create the stack in the reader's Pulumi account, which can then be deployed using the Pulumi CLI tool.
+For instance, the below examples demonstrate a small serverless AWS app in multiple languages:

 {{< tabs groupId="code" >}}
 {{% tab name="Typescript" %}}